st8tikratio/Constitution_WG_2022/README.md

 ## Location

 The Constitution WG lives on here in this repository (mainly this page).
-The acutal [Discord channel]([https://discord.com/channels/767416282198835220/958407168174985306) is now archived.
+The respective Discord channel has been archived.
 In order to view the channel one must join the [Gimbalabs Discord server](https://discord.gg/fEykcQejDf) and then select the role of `archivist`.
-Selecting this role will allowing viewing of the `Archived - Tokenomics PBL` category which houses the channel referecned above.
+Selecting this role will allowing viewing of the `Archived - Tokenomics PBL` category which houses the `Constitutiton WG` channel.

 ## Working Group Composition